fommil/netlib-java/README.md

 *NOTE: a different machine is used for each OS: Macbook Air for OS X, Debian 64bit and Ubuntu 32 bit;
 Raspberry Pi for ARM; and iMac for Windows 8.
-Raspberry Pi results are truncated because I didn't want to wait around all day.*
+Raspberry Pi results are truncated because I didn't want to wait around all day.
+Also, the larger runs were called first so the JIT has already kicked in for F2J
+implementations: on a cold startup the F2J implementations are about 10 times slower and plateau after about 20 calls of a function.*

 The [DGEMM](http://www.netlib.no/netlib/lapack/double/dgemm.f) benchmark
 measures [matrix multiplication](http://en.wikipedia.org/wiki/General_Matrix_Multiply)